Health is the basis of happy living and we all must equip ourselves with the knowledge of healthy living patterns to enjoy our lives.

 The beetroot's root, which is round in shape, attaches to the plant's green leaves.
-The plant is usually a reddish-purple colour, although roots can be white or gold.
+The plant is usually a reddish-purple color, although roots can be white or gold.
 The plant's high sugar content gives it a great taste in its raw form, although they are usually cooked or marinated.
-Beets are usually the main ingredient in the borscht soup, a soup cooked in Eastern Europe.
+Beets are usually the main ingredient in borscht (a soup cooked in Eastern Europe).

 Historically, beets could be processed into sugar during the nineteenth century, and Napoleon announced them as the main source of sugar for Britain during the restriction of sugarcane.
 Today, beets are grown commercially in different countries of the world including Poland, the United States, Germany, France, and Russia.